 When applying together helps

-It also reflects reality — if you both own and run the business, lenders generally prefer both of you committed to the obligation rather than one carrying it alone.
+It also reflects reality — if you both own and run the business, funders generally prefer both of you committed to the obligation rather than one carrying it alone.

 Things to weigh first